fachter/neural-network-framework/README.md

 called [gesture-detection-neural-network](https://github.com/fachter/gesture-detection-neural-network)
 and further usage of this package can be seen in the implementation

+There are two jupyter notebooks explaining how to use the package in its [repository](https://github.com/fachter/neural-network-framework)

 ### Project by Felix Achter, Marja Wahl, Mohammad Farrahi
 This repository is designated to creating, training, and using a neural network.
 There are five main tasks you can
 tackle: